Academic Policy 1405.11

 - Evidence of innovations in program implementation.

-- Evidence of the development of special projects, resource tools, and/or the use of creative techniques in the performance of duties.
+- Evidence of the development of special projects, resource tools, and/or the use of

 - Evidence of initiative and resourcefulness in solving unit problems.